natcap/natural-capital-footprint-impact/README.md

 Required for **Polygon mode**.
 Polygon data must be provided in a [GDAL-supported vector format](https://gdal.org/drivers/vector/index.html).
 All polygons must be in the same layer.
 All features in the layer must be of the `Polygon` or `MultiPolygon` type.
 Any attributes that exist in the original vector attribute table will be preserved in the output.

-The `company` attribute is used to aggregate results.
+The `company` attribute is reqired for **Polygon mode**, and is used to aggregate results.
 Assets belonging to the same `company` will be grouped together when calculating the aggregate statistics.
 The field name, `company`, must be spelled exactly as shown here, with no extra spaces or characters.

 ## Data provided for you

 ### footprint data by asset category
 Footprint buffer area data are defined in a CSV (comma-separated value) table (Table 2), where each row represents an asset category.
 The first column is named `category`.
-The category values will be cross-referenced with the *category* field in the asset table (Table 1).
+The category values will be cross-referenced with the *category* field in the Asset Table (Table 1).
 The second column is named `area`.
 This is the area (in square meters) of footprint to draw for assets of this category.
 Footprints will be drawn as a circular buffer around each asset point.

 | category          | area           |